 I might say something at the right time in the conversation like:

 "John, I really want to thank you for the time to get to know you and you to get to know myslef and [name of nonprofit].
 After a lot of thinking and review, there is no doubt that you would be ideal to serve on our inaugural Board Of Directors.
 So, I would like to formally invite you to serve on the board and put your time, talent and treasure towards making a huge impact in an advisory capacity for [name of nonprofit].
 Of course we need to do the background check and other formalities but what do you think?"

-Be sure to express your gratitude for their committment and then take a break to talk about life and building a strong relational connection.
-You’ll need it for duration of the term and beyond.
+Be sure to express your gratitude for their commitment and then take a break to talk about life and build a strong relational connection.
+You’ll need it for the duration of the term and beyond.